Korea Electric Power Corporation research snapshot

 Munger risk inversion

-The thesis fails if fuel costs or the dollar rise faster than tariffs, regulation delays cost recovery, debt and interest expense crowd out cash flow, capital projects overrun, nuclear or grid execution disappoints, or public policy prioritizes affordability over returns.
+The thesis fails if fuel costs or the dollar rise faster than tariffs, regulation delays cost recovery, debt and interest expense crowd out cash flow, capital projects overrun, nuclear or grid execution disappoints, the ADR premium to Korean-market value narrows, or public policy prioritizes affordability over returns.

 Management